 What happens if I want to change my topic, program, or supervisor?

-While the Department forms a supervisory committee to oversee the thesis work of each MSc and PhD student, one academic typically has the primary responsibility of supervising the student and providing funding support.
+Although students work with a supervisory committee to oversee their thesis work, only one professor typically has the primary responsibility of supervising the student and providing funding support.
 Changing supervisors is possible, but not recommended.
 Options include adding a co-supervisor or modifying the project terms.

 A student should discuss the options with the Graduate Chair.

-If I withdraw from the program, may I reapply later?
+If I withdraw from the program, can I reapply later?